noveline4530/Machine_Learning_scikit-learn/README.md

 # basicML
-Records of studying Machine learning with book.
-'Introduction to Machine Learning with Python'
+Records of studying Machine learning with book, 'Introduction to Machine Learning with Python'

 * ml01_190207